These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only the acute infection symptoms without mentioning inter-paroxysmal symptoms

-Why: Many veterans describe only what happens during a fever episode but forget to describe the persistent fatigue, weakness, and reduced function between episodes.
+Many veterans describe only what happens during a fever episode but forget to describe the persistent fatigue, weakness, and reduced function between episodes.
 The inter-paroxysmal period is also ratable.

-Do this instead: Explicitly describe how you feel and function between fever episodes.
+Instead: Explicitly describe how you feel and function between fever episodes.
 Note any ongoing fatigue, cognitive fog, GI symptoms, or weakness that persists even when you do not have an active fever.

 Impact: 10% to 50%